SysKitTeam/docs-point/power-bi-app/releases/power-bi-app-21-release-note.md

 Additionally, you can **filter the report per workspace**, **status**, and **date range**.

 * **Fixed an issue on the Licenses Overview report** where the Annual Potential Savings for Inactive Licenses was erroneously calculated.
 * **Fixed an issue on the Teams and Groups dashboard** where the total number of groups was incorrect.
-Additionally, a State filter was added to the view.
+Additionally, the **State filter was added to the report**.